 - Memory accessories should stay at home so that they do not get lost or damaged.
 With this in mind, gloves may not be worn and purses may not be carried.

-The journey to prepare for the Sacrament of Confirmation at St. Isidore requires the teen to complete two paths of instruction: one of academic growth through Faith Formation, and the other of spiritual growth through the Director of Confirmation Prep.
+The journey to prepare for the Sacrament of Confirmation at St. Isidore requires the teen to complete two paths of instruction: one of academic growth and the other of spiritual growth.

 The academic path is structured around coursework taught by Catechists through the Faith Formation program.
 It is a two-year program that begins in the 7th grade and will complete academic and confirmation instruction at the end of the 8th grade year.
 The academic year runs September through April.
 To register students or for more information on class schedules, please visit the Faith Formation Registration page.